tensorflow/docs/site/en/programmers_guide/saved_model.md

 ### Specifying the outputs of a custom model

-When writing a custom `model_fn`, you must populate the `export_outputs` element of the @{tf.estimator.EstimatorSpec} return value.
+When writing a custom `model_fn`, you must populate the `export_outputs` element of the `tf.estimator.EstimatorSpec` return value.
 This is a dict of `{name: output}` describing the output signatures to be exported and used during serving.